What do the ‘i’ and the ‘D’ in DiSC mean?

 Salespeople with iD styles use their energy and confidence to create a sense of momentum.
 They are goal-oriented and want the freedom to set their own course.

-Find more information about the 8 styles of sales people and how you can stretch into different sales styles to meet the needs of your customers on our learning hub!
+Find more information about the 8 styles of salespeople and how you can stretch into different sales styles to meet the needs of your customers on our learning hub!

 Similar styles: i and Di